 Art by Madeline Henkel

-Do parents think children express racial bias?
+Do White parents think children express racial bias?
 Are parents concerned about children's racial bias?
-This line of research focuses on how parents think about their own children's racial bias, other children's racial bias, and what leads parents to be concerned about children's racial bias.
-Scott, Shutts, & Devine, 2019, Child Development.
+How can we increase parents' awareness, concern about, and motivation to address children's biases?
+This line of research focuses on how White parents think about children's racial biases and how we can motivate parents to engage with their children about race-related issues.

 Prejudice Habit-Breaking Intervention